 Catherine Likhuta : Associate Artist

-Random Audio Sample: Out of the Woods? : toccata for horn trio by Catherine Likhuta, from the CD Selected Works by AMC Represented Artists, vol. 77.
+Random Audio Sample: Hard to Argue : concertino for horn choir by Catherine Likhuta, from the CD Selected Works by AMC Represented Artists, vol. 77.

 - Browse works by Catherine Likhuta

 - Browse articles by and about Catherine Likhuta

 - Browse events featuring music by Catherine Likhuta

 Catherine Likhuta is an Australian-based composer, pianist and recording artist.
 Her music exhibits high emotional charge, programmatic nature and rhythmic complexity.